CIRC 2023 Summer Competition Tasks

 Optional: no additional time granted

-- Assess the pipes in inventory and move them into their respective areas: good, minor repair and scrap.
+- Assess the pipes in the staging area and determine their respective condition: good, repair and scrap.

 - Pipes identified with minor damage can either be repaired or documented for the next shift.